| Limited time courses starting soon, choose from the 30-day Nutrition Reset or the Mid Winter whole health reset |

 Alendronate, usually taken as a 70 mg tablet once weekly, can reduce:

-Risedronate works similarly and has demonstrated meaningful reductions in both vertebral and non-vertebral fractures.
+Risedronate works similarly and has demonstrated meaningful reductions in both vertebral and non-vertebral fractures, with a 36–39% reduction in vertebral fractures and a 26% reduction in hip fractures..

-Zoledronic acid is administered intravenously and offers the convenience of infrequent dosing, typically once yearly.
+Zoledronic acid (Aclasta) is given intravenously and offers the convenience of infrequent dosing, typically once yearly.
 Clinical trials have demonstrated reductions of approximately:

-These are substantial effects and represent some of the most effective fracture-prevention interventions available.
+These represent some of the most effective fracture-prevention interventions available.

 Side Effects and Long-Term Considerations